 Continuation of PCD:8119; assessing patient understanding of practices for improving/maintaining oral health; overview of patient challenges to effective communication; application of behavioral science principles in dentistry and behavior theories.
 Prerequisites: PCD:8119.

 PCD:8245 Clinical Preventive Dentistry 0,2 s.h.

 Experience providing complete prophylaxis and preventive services for college patients; application of nutrition principles and communication skills in a clinic setting.
 Prerequisites: PCD:8118.

-Continuation of PCD:8219; standardized patient exercises with chairside feedback and evaluation of communication skills; participation in small group discussions regarding application of communication skills and behavioral science principles in patient encounters.
+Continuation of PCD:8219; standardized patient exercises with chairside feedback and evaluation of communication skills; reflection regarding application of communication skills and behavioral science principles in patient encounters.

 PCD:8355 Introduction to Geriatric Dentistry 2 s.h.